bennell94/First-React-Project---SoulsBorne-Games-Media-Site/README.md

 This is a website I created utilizing Javascript, HTML, CSS, and React.
 I worked on this project to utilize the knowledge I had been gaining regarding Front End development.
 It is intended to be in the style of a promotional/fan site, the focus being on the "SoulsBorne" video game series created by FromSoftware.

+You can navigate between the different games via the dial on the left side of the page and view different content for each game via the buttons on the right.

 Disclaimer: All images belong to their respective owners.
 Dark Souls, BloodBorne, and Elden Ring were created, developed, and are owned by FromSoftware.